 Description of Joseph Harrison

-There are a few pictures of Joseph Harrison on this site but unfortunately they lack detail and are mostly drawn in caricature.
+Few pictures exist of Joseph Harrison and unfortunately they lack detail and are mostly drawn in caricature.
 From his prison records we know he had the following characteristics:

 Height:- 5 foot 7 inches.